 TAS services are delivered across England and North Wales from eight therapeutic apheresis units.
 To make a patient referral or discuss services please contact your local TAS unit.

-TAS is managed by Catherine Howell, Chief Nurse, who is supported by a management team of: Dr James Griffin, Clinical Director, Davina Potok, Nursing Lead: Care Quality, Regulation and Governance, Kay Harding, Senior Nurse Manager, Claire Gillson, Service Development Manager, Lydia Ball, Business Support Manager, and Olivia Pirret, National Administrator.
+TAS is managed by Catherine Howell, Chief Nurse, who is supported by a management team of Dr James Griffin, Clinical Director; Davina Potok, Nursing Lead: Care Quality, Regulation and Governance; Kay Harding, Senior Nurse Manager; Elaine Howe, Therapeutic Apheresis Lead for London; Lydia Ball, Business Support Manager, and Olivia Pirret, National Administrator.

 TAS supports a range of clinical specialties including haematology, oncology, nephrology, neurology and rheumatology.
 Therapeutic procedures include: